 Add button icons, like settings and search

 In a live-viewing app, organize tabs in a consistent way.
-For the best experience, organize content in live-streaming apps with tabs in the following order:

 -